 Toumin dal Mel tends to be eaten on its own, to allow its delicate flavor to shine, but it can also be used in local dishes, for example in a sauce with melted butter for ravioles, the Val Varaita’s traditional gnocchi.

-Toumin dal Mel is made all year
+Toumin dal Mel is made all year round

 To prevent this historic cheese from disappearing, it is essential to involve new producers, particularly young farmers and cheesemakers who have the courage to take a chance on this product and this area.